TiberiuWSJ/Sports-News-Software-Design/README.md

 ### Personalized News Feed
 Users can tailor their news feed by following favorite teams or athletes, creating a personalized space within the platform that caters exclusively to their preferences.

+### Notification System
+A custom notification service leverages Spring's event-driven capabilities to alert users of new stories in their areas of interest, enhancing user engagement.

+### Search Functionality
+Incorporating Spring Data JPA and Hibernate Search, the application provides advanced search capabilities.
+It indexes stories for full-text searching, allowing users to find content based on titles, tags, and textual content within stories.

+### Favorites Management
+Users can save stories to their favorites and manage them through the platform, ensuring they can easily access their preferred content at any time.

 ## Technology Stack

 ### Backend